chriskrycho/v5.chriskrycho.com/site/journal/2022/Note on Life Stages.md

 That sums it up pretty well!
 Hobbies and side projects and even entertainment all increasingly goes by the wayside as one’s responsibilities increase.
 That is not a bad thing _per se_, but it requires a real, sometimes large, change in expectations.
 Things I could perhaps have done in six months now take two or three years.
 Things I could have aimed to do in a year or two of side project work before children I now have to acknowledge may not even be attainable at all.

-Sometimes I look at the output of other people on the internet and am astonished all the do.
-Then I remember that being a single person with no children and no particular outside responsibilities is a very different thing than being a married person with children and quite a few outside responsibilities.
-It is not reasonable for me to expect myself to be as generative as I once was, in three ways.
+Sometimes I look at the output of other people on the internet and am astonished at all they manage to do.
+Then I remember that being a single person with no children and no particular outside responsibilities is a very different thing than being a married person with children and quite a few outside responsibilities.[^at-me] It is not reasonable for me to expect myself to be as generative as I once was, in three ways.

+[^at-me]: Others no doubt once looked at me the same, and some may still!

 First, I simply have less time, of course.
 Second, and subtler, the time I do have is much less contiguous, which means activities which require sustained focus are harder to accomplish.
 Third, I am also more tired by the time I get to that time, having spent more mental and emotional energy on other things.